 All voices deserve to be heard.
-Having your voice amplified in speakers can be a very mighty and empowering feeling, especially when singing out your favorite tunes.
-However, it is easy to not get your voice’s full potential out when singing with a microphone.
-We collaborated with the audio and microphone manufacturer Shure to introduce you to everything you need to know about microphone technique for live singing - to get the most out of singing with Singa.
+Having your voice amplified with speakers can be a very mighty and empowering feeling, especially when singing out your favorite tunes.
+It's easy to get your voice’s full potential out when singing with a microphone, as long as you are aware of some simple practicalities about singing to a microphone.
+We collaborated with the audio and microphone manufacturer Shure to introduce you to everything you need to know about microphone technique for live singing - to get the most out of singing with Singa karaoke.
 Whether you’re singing at home, at karaoke venues, parties, or on an actual live stage, here’s our tips to get your voice heard the best possible way.

 Not all microphones are the same - some of them are meant for professional level singing, where as some are optimized for speech.
 Obviously you can’t usually bring your own microphone to a karaoke bar, but if you are looking for a microphone to combine with your Singa at home, a great choice is for example PGA 48 cardiodynamic microphone from Shure, which is optimized for karaoke use.

 If you are singing in a karaoke venue or other similar live singing situation, you are most likely to use a dynamic microphone, instead of a condenser microphone, that is usually used for recording or for example in orchestra concerts.
 Condenser microphone is more sensitive to take in the sounds, and this is why it can catch the voice from a distance and from its sides as well, where as most dynamic microphones are optimized for varied use and support bigger amounts of sound without distorting - which is excellent for live setting.
 With a dynamic microphone you should get very close - like your lips touching the mic grill kinda close - to the mic and sing straight to the top of the microphone.